To what extent is it possible to make the punishment fit the crime?

 Issues to consider:

 - The simplest way to make the punishment fit the crime is to follow the retributive goal of an eye for an eye.
-For instance, if the perpetrator stole $100, an effective punishment is to take $100 from the perpetrator.
+For instance, if the perpetrator stole 100 from the perpetrator.
 In view of this approach, one should always consider if this punishment would be an effective deterrent to stop the criminals from committing the crime?
 However, we should always take note that this punishment does not take into account resentment on the part of the victim, whether the victim feels compensated enough?

 - From an environmental perspective, we can consider the recent Volkswagen scandal on cheating emission.
 They have been fined for their “crime” of not fulfilling the environmental conditions necessary for the cars.
 However, one has to consider if imposing an economic cost just the end to the crime?
 The ones who are responsible for the cheating emission scandal got away scot-free, the liability is on the company.
 In such a situation, does the economic fine justify the crime?
 Also, it is difficult to pinpoint the real economic cost to the environment.